TaylorJadin/jadin.me/content/post/2022/customizing-peertube/index.md

   image: peertubescreenshot.png
 ---

-PeerTube is a really nice self-hostable YouTube alternative that [Jim Groom](https://bavatuesdays.com) has been using for a bit, and I wanted to spin up my own install at [video.jadin.me](https://video.jadin.me) and theme it a bit to fit in with this blog site.
+PeerTube is a really nice self-hostable YouTube alternative that [Jim](https://bavatuesdays.com) has been using for a bit and introduced me to.
+I wanted to spin up my own install at [video.jadin.me](https://video.jadin.me) and theme it a bit to fit in with this blog site.

 The first thing I did was install the dark theme, which I thought would more closely match my blog site as a starting point.
 You can do this from **Administration > Plugins/Themes**.
 I grabbed the official dark theme:
 ![screenshot of themes in the peertube admin interface](peertubethemes.png)